WORLITOP™

 Principles in moments of crisis

-Amid this crisis, baseball emerged as both a cultural touchstone and a form of subtle resistance.
-It reinforced national values like perseverance and teamwork but also became a means of reclaiming dignity for those interned.
-In the film American Pastime, baseball unites the Nomura family and their fellow internees, offering moments of identity and pride within the oppressive confines of the camp.
-Lyle’s service in the 442nd and Kaz’s formation of a baseball league both show how Japanese-Americans asserted their patriotism and humanity despite marginalization.
-Through the lens of baseball, the unit reveals how American identity was contested, reclaimed, and symbolically defended.
+During this crisis, baseball was a cultural symbol and form of resistance.
+It reinforced national values like perseverance and teamwork, but also became a way of reclaiming dignity.
+In the movie “American Pastime” baseball unites the Nomura family and their fellow internees, offering moments of identity and pride within the oppressive confines of the camp.
+Lyle’s service in the 442nd and Kaz’s formation of a baseball league show how Japanese-Americans proved their patriotism despite marginalization.
+Through the lens of baseball, the unit revealed how American identity was contested, reclaimed, and symbolically defended.

 Your final thoughts